KrishnaManaswiD/Badge/files/Instructions.md

 You need to use the UNO, that has been set up as a programmer, each time you want to upload a new sketch.

 ## Note to friends who received the badges as a gift
 I programmed the board using the second method.
-It is running the example code that I linked above.
+It is running the demo code that I linked above.
 The red LED at the top left of the board flashes once as soon as you turn on the badge.
 This is followed by two cycles of the Neopixel running through the colours of the rainbow.
 Finally, the LED on the badge glows to highlight the name.